Asset-centric Threat Modeling for AI-based Systems: The Approach

-To design and implement a threat modeling approach for AI-based systems, it is inevitable to map the architectural semantics of these systems to the threat modeling process.
-The architecture of the \sol{} prototype is visualized in \figurename~\ref{fig:arch}.
+To design and implement a threat modeling approach for AI-based systems, the architectural semantics of these systems must be mapped to the threat modeling process.
+The architecture of the \sol{} approach is visualized in \figurename~\ref{fig:arch}.
 At the top, a high-level overview of the threat modeling procedure is outlined.
-This process was leveraged in order to design the individual components that support the overall process and, in sum, provide automated threat modeling for AI systems.
-The architectural components are shown in the center, consisting of six key components supporting the approach of this work.
-To investigate the feasibility and effectiveness of that approach, a prototype was designed and implemented, as presented in the bottom.
+These steps are aligned with existing research on threat modeling.
+In addition, concepts found in the enterprise risk management (ERM) domain~\cite{hunziker} were adopted, enabling the formulation of strategic risks.
+This process was leveraged to design the individual components that support the overall process and, in sum, provide automated threat modeling for AI-based systems.
+The architectural components, consisting of eleven key components supporting the approach, are shown below.
+A prototype was then designed and implemented to investigate the feasibility and effectiveness of the approach.